Kj0ric/vocab-vault/README.md

 ## Architecture

 ## How to open the webpage
-To open the webpage, use the 'Open webpage' shortcut.
-In case it doesn't work,

 1. Clone the repository using the command provided in the README.md file.
 2. Navigate to the project directory: `cd Group-39`